-We had a bad feeling Season 4 Episode 3 of Downton Abbey would have an upsetting twist after we heard the early copies of the episode had been kept from the media — the same move Downton made during Season 3 when Lady Sybil Crawley (Jessica Brown Findlay) and Matthew Crawley (Dan Stevens) died.
+We had a bad feeling the January 12 episode of Downton Abbey would have an upsetting twist.
+Why?
+Because when the episode aired over in the United Kingdom back in October, the early copies of it were kept from the media — that's the same move Downton made during Season 3 when Lady Sybil Crawley (Jessica Brown Findlay) and Matthew Crawley (Dan Stevens) died.

 During the concert of Dame Nellie Melba (Dame Kiri Te Kanawa), Anna excuses herself to take a powder for a headache.
-Mr. Green follows her downstairs, which is deserted as everyone, including kitchen staff, is above watching the concert.
+Mr. Green follows her downstairs, which is completely deserted as everyone, including kitchen staff, is above watching the concert.
 Green corners Anna, asks if "that old cripple" really makes her happy, and then proceeds to hit her full in the face.
 The punch dazes Anna enough that Green pulls her into a secluded room.

-We don't see much more from there but there is a haunting scene of the hallway with Anna's screams echoing down its dark passages as, we assume, Mr. Green rapes her.
+We don't see much more from there but there is a haunting scene of the hallway with Anna's screams echoing down its dark passages as Mr. Green rapes her.
 To make the sequence even more jarring, the footage perpetually cuts to the upstairs performance and the blissfully rapturous faces of the Crawley family, their staff, and their visitors.
 Little do they know the horror taking place under the same roof.

-Agonizingly, we cut away as other story lines unfold, wondering the whole time what happened to our dear Anna.
+Agonizingly, we soon cut away as other story lines unfold, wondering the whole time what happened to our dear Anna.
 There is a brief glimpse of Green returning to the concert, pulling down his jacket and settling into his chair.
 How much we want him to dissolve into the puddle of filth he is.
 Bates, meanwhile, wonders where Anna could have gotten off to — our hearts aching the whole time.

 There's a lot to process from this episode including what will happen next for Anna and whether Green will ever be punished for his crimes.
 Share your thoughts in the comments below.